Embracing winter time on the Milford Road

 Wildlife is still there

 Native birds seek shelter and food in the valleys and around the town, so viewing is easier.
+Keas especially can be seen in abundance alongside the Milford Road, and around our township of Te Anau the kererū (our native wook pigeon) perch in trees.
 Marine mammals including seals, penguins and dolphins still frequent the fiords.
 The only thing we see less of is the Sandfly - making your visit much more pleasant!

 Time to connect with locals

 Winter is a time when the local community slows down and comes together.
 Consequently you’ll find people are in a better mood, and you’re more likely to be invited to join in.
-Unique Fiordland events in winter include the Hunting and Fishing Big 3 held early June and the Illumination Festival.
-For local event information and calendar see http://www.teanauevents.co.nz/.
+Unique Fiordland events in winter include the Hunting and Fishing Big 3 held early June, or jump into the lake for the annual Polar Plunge in support of the local Te Anau school.
+For local event information and calendar see Te Anau Events.

 Special Deals available

-As the people disappear, so does the peak season rates.
-Winter is a great time to travel on a budget or with the family
+As the people disappear, so do the peak season rates.
+Winter is a great time to travel on a budget or with the family.

 CONS